saapooch/Carl-Chandra-Analysis/README.md

 ## Contributors
 The model was developed by:
-* Saahith Pochiraju
+* Saahith Chandra Pochiraju
-* Duncan Cock Foster
+* Duncan Carl Cock Foster

 ## License